-Ornamental Trees offer a great choice of Pear trees carefully selected by our horticultural experts and ideal for eating fresh or adding to your homemade pies and crumbles.
-We also stock family pear trees.
-This means you are provided with two or three different varieties on one tree, making them self-fertile.
-This is a great option when you only have room for one tree in your garden!
+Great choice of Pear trees carefully selected by our horticultural experts and ideal for eating fresh or adding to homemade pies and crumbles.
+We also stock family pear trees which have two or three different varieties grafted onto one tree, making them self-fertile and a great option when you only have room for one tree!

-- As pears ripen from the inside, you cannot tell from the skin if they are ready to eat or not.
+As pears ripen from the inside, you cannot tell from the skin if they are ready to eat or not.
 Instead, use the ‘check the neck’ technique.
 Gently squeeze the neck of the pear and if it yields it is ready to eat.
 If not, leave a little longer and check again in a day or so.
 Pears ripen at room temperature but will ripen even faster when placed next to bananas in a fruit bowl.

 The name pear is thought to date back to the Aramaic word pira meaning fruit.
 Pear fruits can be traced back to pre-historic times with pears cropping up in historical documents, including Roman recipes for spiced, stewed pear.
 It is believed that pears have been cultivated in China for 3000 years and even today China produces the most pears in the world.

 Many place names include the word perry which indicates that the area used to produce pear trees.
 Perry is also the name given to cider made from pears.
 As well as the more traditional culinary uses involving the fruit, the wood can be used to smoke meats as it gives a good aroma.
 Another use is making high quality woodwind instruments and furniture from the wood.
 The wood is also used for making kitchen utensils, such as spoons, ladles and stirrers as it can withstands multiple washes without warping and does not contaminate food with its smell, colour or flavour.